billigitt/UnderreportedAndTemporallyAggregated/README.md

 ## Still to do (analysis):

-+ Comparing our method with long-way of computing Rt.
-Currently running on cluster.
 + Re-run analyses for
-  + $\rho = 0.3-0.9$?
+  + $\rho = 0.1-0.9$?
-  + Incidence generated a different way?
-Although now we have all simulated data-sets from same method (Gam(1,3) prior)
   + Entire Ebola data-set (took off 27 weeks)
-  + Generating data with what value of P?
-Have assumed 7 so far.
 + Decide exactly on all the details of figures- colours, labels, etc. Suggest we iron these details out next meeting?

 + Start skeleton for manuscript?
+Results is outlined here.
+Methods skeleton begun at bottom.

 ## Section 1.
 Checking inference is accurate, approppriately covered(?) and robust.